Double Life (The Cars song): Composition

 The song is sung by Ric Ocasek on the lead vocals, while the other band members provide a harmony bed of "Aah"s and the repeating refrain "It's all gonna happen to you."

 Although the song begins with an A power chord, the song is in C Major, consisting primarily of C and F major chords, A minor chords, and the dominant, G7 chords.

 The song features a brief guitar solo by lead guitarist Elliot Easton, who plays a number of high-speed solo licks over a musical background of G major.
 Some of his solo phrases end pointedly on F, the dominant seventh of G, reinforcing its role as the dominant seventh chord.

-Release and reception
+Release and critical reception

 "Double Life" was released as the third single from Candy-O in December 1979, with "Candy-O" on the B-side.
 Despite the previous two singles' chart success, "Double Life" failed to chart in the United States.
 "Double Life" has since appeared on the compilation, Just What I Needed: The Cars Anthology, and is around 12 seconds longer than the Candy-O version.

-Allmusic reviewer Greg Prato states the song "embraces modern pop."
+AllMusic reviewer Greg Prato states the song "embraces modern pop."
 Billboard described "Double Life" as "a throbbing midtempo cut featuring the band's characteristic nonchalant vocals and taut instrumentation."
 Record World said that it's characterized by "pulsating rhythm and choppy vocal phrasing" and said that a "whining guitar solo breaks the robot spell."